top of page

 Implement a Robust Backup Strategy

-Backing up your critical data is a fundamental security practice.
-Follow the 3-2-1 rule: keep three copies of your data, store it on two different types of media, and make sure one copy is offsite or in the cloud.
-This helps you recover quickly in the event of a cyberattack or hardware failure.
+Backing up your important data is a basic security step.
+Follow the 3-2-1 rule: keep three copies of your data, store them on two different types of media, and make sure one copy is offsite or in the cloud.
+This helps you recover quickly if you face a cyberattack or hardware failure.

 Encrypt Your Sensitive Communications